wavefrontHQ/docs/pages/doc/tracing_basics.md

 If you instrumented any frameworks in your code to produce out-of-the-box metrics, histograms, and trace data, then Wavefront can show you a great deal of context for your traces.
 You can examine this context to help you find the traces you want to see.
 The best way to get started is to:
 1. Select **Browse > Application** and find your application.
 2. Click on a service that you are interested in viewing traces from.
-3. Show information about specific traces and spans by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.
+3. Select a framework and an operation in it to show information about the traces and spans for that operation. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->

 If you instrumented your code only for tracing -- for example, with a Wavefront OpenTracing SDK -- you find the traces you want to see by describing one or more spans that belong to those traces:
 1. Select **Browse > Traces**.
-2. Select filters to describe the spans of interest by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.
+2. Select filters to describe the spans of interest. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->

 The **Browse Traces** page displays all traces containing one or more spans that match your description.
 For example, you could describe the span that is produced when `orderShirts` is called in the Shopping service of BeachShirts.
 The **Browse Traces** chart shows a set of traces that each contain at least one `orderShirts` span.
 Because a large number of traces might contain a matching span, we normally limit the result set to some manageable number, such as 20.